Torres, Shevchenko, now Werner? The 10 transfer flops in Chelsea’s striker graveyard

 After signing for €60m, there is no doubt that he has failed to live up to the lofty expectations.
-He has scored just five goals in 28 Premier League games and he even went 1000 minutes without finding the back of the net.
+He scored just six goals in 29 Premier League starts and he even went 1000 minutes without finding the back of the net.

-There have been stars in the past who struggled in their first months before becoming Premier League legends so we will not be writing Werner off yet.
-But more misses like the one against North Macedonia on Wednesday certainly will only add more pressure on him.
+There have been stars in the past who struggled in their first year before becoming Premier League legends so we will not be writing Werner off yet.